 - The Nordic Pastor.
 A Profession in Historical Perspective.

 - Exporting Nordic sin: Value encounters in Danish and Norwegian missions 1720-1850.

 The research group is engaged in a broad spectrum of international and national research cooperation.

-The group leader is a board member of the Refo Research Consortium.
+The former group leader Tarald Rasmussen is a board member of the Reformation Research Consortium (REFORC).

 The group members are active participants in the annual conferences of REFORC, the American Sixteenth Century Society, the American Academy of Religion and the Norwegian Historical Association (Norske historiedager)

 PhD candidates connected to the research group and their projects

 - Kaja Merete Haug Hagen - “’O holy cross, you are all our help and comfort”.
 Wonderworking Crosses and Crucifixes in Late Medieval and Early Modern Norway”.
 On 10 December Kaja defended her dissertation at the Faculty of Theology.
 Congratulations!